The category of a partitioned fan: The classifying space and picture group

-\begin{lem} The partition $\Pfrak_{\shard}$ is an admissible partition of $\Sigma_{\Hcal}$ and thus the category of the shard-partition $\Cfrak(\Sigma_\Hcal, \Pfrak_{\flatt})$ is a well-defined category. \end{lem} \begin{proof} Since by definition each intersection of shards is contained in the intersection of corresponding hyperplanes, two such cones have the same support and hence the proof of \cref{prop:flatpartition} yields the desired result. \end{proof}
+\begin{prop} Let $\Sigma_{\Hcal}$ be the fan of a finite central simplicial hyperplane arrangement in $\R^n$.
+The partition $\Pfrak_{\shard}$ is an admissible partition of $\Sigma_{\Hcal}$ and thus the category of the shard-partition $\Cfrak(\Sigma_\Hcal, \Pfrak_{\flatt})$ is a well-defined category. \end{prop} \begin{proof} Since by definition each intersection of shards is contained in the intersection of corresponding hyperplanes, two such cones $\sigma_1, \sigma_2$ have the same support and hence the proof of \cref{prop:flatpartition} yields that they are in the same class of potential identifications. \\